srkulkarni20/EventBrite/README.md

 .
 Integrated with frontend to test the application http://localhost:7823 (To Access the Application) .
 User can view various events and details on the events  in the Application.
 .
 User can search for specific event and filter based on various event properties.
 .
-User needs to login to perform the following:
-   .To Create his own event
-   .To register and pay for the event
+Authentication added for post event for events catalog,so that authorized user can create the event.
+.
+User can pay and place orders for events.
-   .To check his order history and  details of each order.
+.
+User can view order history and details of each order placed.